hmcts/chart-blobstorage/blobstorage/README.md

 - To execute an end-to-end build, deploy and test run `make`.
 - to clean up deployed releases, charts, test pods and local charts, run `make clean`

-`helm test` will deploy a busybox container alongside the release which performs a simple HTTP request against the service health endpoint.
+`helm test` will deploy a busybox container alongside the release which performs a simple HTTP "list containers" request against the blobstorage account endpoint.
 If it doesn't return `HTTP 200` the test will fail. **NOTE:** it does NOT run with `--cleanup` so the test pod will be available for inspection.

 ## Azure DevOps Builds